 Initial and Short-Term Hallucinogens Effects

 Within 30 minutes, you start to feel the first hallucinogens effects.
 Over the next hour, they ramp up.
 Depending on the drug you used, you may continue to experience the impact for about eight to 12 hours.
+For example the symptoms of PCP vs LSD have key differences and varying times for onset symptoms.
 It’s difficult to anticipate how you’ll react to the substance each time you take it.

 Your stress level, surroundings, and recent experiences factor into the “trip.”
 Most commonly, hallucinogens start by altering your perception of reality.
 Colors change.
 Things that are standing still appear to be moving.